 - Limitations of ROI

-The ROI full form stands for "return on investment”.
-Simply put, it is a performance measure used to evaluate the efficiency of an investment or compare the efficiencies of several different investments.
+The ROI full form is “return on investment”.
+Simply put, it is a performance measure used to evaluate the efficiency of an investment or compare different investments.

 ROI is expressed as a percentage that represents the gain or loss generated on an investment relative to the amount of money invested.
 This metric is widely recognised for its simplicity and effectiveness in assessing profitability.

-While the return on investment meaning is straightforward, its application can vary across industries, from stocks and real estate to mutual funds.
-Regardless of the investment type, ROI remains a universal metric that enables a comparative analysis of the relative performance of various ventures.
+While the return on investment meaning is straightforward, its application can vary across industries, from evaluating business performance to assessing gains on investments such as stocks, real estate and mutual funds.
+Regardless of the investment type, ROI remains a widely used metric that enables a comparative analysis of the relative performance of various ventures.

 How to calculate return on investment?